 Service: The transplant fellow will be expected to evaluate patients for transplantation in the appropriate transplant clinic.
-He will be assigned to a transplant clinic for 2 half-days a week, covering both liver and kidney transplant patients.
-The fellow will read multidisciplinary rounds on the inpatient service and is expected to be involved with daily clinical decision-making, immunosuppression management and discharge planning.
+The fellow will be assigned to a transplant clinic for 2 half-days a week, covering both liver and kidney transplant patients.
+The fellow will lead multidisciplinary rounds on the inpatient service and is expected to be involved with daily clinical decision-making, immunosuppression management and discharge planning.
 The transplant service is a surgical service and the fellow would be the most senior surgical trainee with supervision responsibilities over the surgical residents rotating on the service.
-Autonomy will be incremented as the fellow acquires more expertise and it is expected that the fellow would manage the service independently with staff oversight by the latter part of the first year.
-He will also review with senior staff all radiological studies and transplant biopsies as they come up.
+Autonomy will be incremental as the fellow acquires more expertise and it is expected that the fellow would manage the service independently with staff oversight by the latter part of the first year.
+The fellow with also review radiological studies and transplant biopsies with senior staff.

 The fellow is expected to share in the performance of liver and kidney allograft biopsies with the hepatology and nephrology fellows.
 All inpatient biopsies will be assigned to the surgical transplant fellow, depending on his availability.

 The fellow would share call with the senior surgical resident on the service but would be his or her backup for complex decision-making issues.
 Fellowship follows ASTS time management guidelines.